EUDR reporting guide for operators

 Step 3: Collect required data

-Once you’ve pinpointed which products are subject to EUDR, the real work begins: data collection.
-Operators must gather a comprehensive set of information for each shipment of an in-scope commodity before moving on with completing the transaction.
+Operators must gather a comprehensive set of information for each shipment of an in-scope commodity before completing the transaction.

 • Geolocation of production: Capture the exact geographic coordinates (latitude/longitude or polygon) of every plot where the commodity was produced.
 Mixed lots require coordinates for all plots.